gfmota/template/README.md

 - [Checkstyles](https://checkstyle.sourceforge.io/): add code styles check to enforce code standards
     - Using [Google Java Style](https://google.github.io/styleguide/javaguide.html)
 - [PMD](https://pmd.github.io/): code analyser to avoid code mistakes
+- PostgreSQL and Spring JPA: build and manipulate relational databases within Java code.
+Stored in [postgresql branch](https://github.com/gfmota/template/tree/postgresql)
+  - To use it, it is necessary to add the following environment variables:
+    ```
+    DB_URL=
+    DB_NAME=
+    DB_USER=
+    DB_PASS=
+    ```
+    - It also add docker compose to build postgresql container with the environment values
+- [RabbitMQ](https://www.rabbitmq.com/): message broker handler.
+Stored in [rabbitmq branch](https://github.com/gfmota/template/tree/rabbitmq)
+  - To use it, it is necessary to add the following environment variables:
+    ```
+    RABBITMQ_HOST=
+    RABBITMQ_PORT=
+    RABBITMQ_USER=
+    RABBITMQ_PASS=
+    ```
+  - It also add docker compose to build postgresql container with the environment values

 It also contains GitHub Actions already configured to build Gradle on pull request creation.